Toyota Prius Check Engine Light: Hybrid-Specific Causes

 Is it safe to drive a Prius with the check engine light on?

 An amber check engine light (without the red triangle) is usually safe to drive on a Prius.
-Common causes are EVAP leaks or oxygen sensor issues that don't affect drivability.
-If you see the red triangle alongside the CEL, stop driving and have it towed.
+Common causes are EVAP leaks or oxygen sensor issues that do not affect drivability.
+If you see the red triangle alongside the CEL, stop driving and have it towed — this is the hybrid system master warning and indicates a fault that should be diagnosed before further driving.

 What does P0A80 mean on a Toyota Prius?